ome/omero-guide-qupath/docs/qupath.rst

 #.
 In the following steps, we will show how to convert the ROIs your just created in QuPath into OMERO ROIs and attach them to the image in OMERO.

 #.
 First, use the ROI OME-XML export script to export your ROIs from QuPath into OME-XML file.
-Find the export script in `QuPath.scripts <https://github.com/glencoesoftware/ome-omero-roitool/tree/v0.2.1/QuPath.scripts>`_
+Find the version of ``ome-omero-roitool`` mentioned in Resources on `ome-omero-roitool releases <https://github.com/glencoesoftware/ome-omero-roitool/releases>`_, and from there download the ``ome-omero-roitool-xxx.zip``.
+The downloaded zip contains both the plugin and the QuPath scripts needed for this workflow.

 #.
-In QuPath, open *Automate > Show script editor* and paste the content of `OME_XML_export.groovy <https://raw.githubusercontent.com/glencoesoftware/ome-omero-roitool/v0.2.1/QuPath.scripts/OME_XML_export.groovy>`_ into the text area.
+Unzip the downloaded artifact and drag and drop the ``OME_XML_export.groovy`` into your QuPath.

 #.
 To run the script, select *Run > Run*.

 #.
 Note: If you run a *Cell detection* in QuPath, the nuclei ROIs will be drawn as well as the ROIs around the cells.
 The ROI OME-XML export script will export both the ROIs around the cells as well as the nuclei ROIs.

 #.
 Import the OME-XML with the ROIs from QuPath into OMERO.
 These steps must be run on a command line.
-Find the version of the ome-omero-roitool in on https://github.com/glencoesoftware/ome-omero-roitool/releases mentioned in Resources.
+If you did not do so already, find the version of the ``ome-omero-roitool`` mentioned in Resources on https://github.com/glencoesoftware/ome-omero-roitool/releases.
 From there, download the ``ome-omero-roitool-xxx.zip``.
 Open your terminal window.

 #.
 Unzip the downloaded file and go into the resulting folder as follows::